Israeli weed smokers choked by border fence with Egypt

 Though a criminal offence, marijuana and hashish consumption is fairly common in mainstream Israel.
 According to the United Nations Office on Drugs and Crime, almost nine percent of Israelis use cannabis.

-These drug consumers today spend between double to triple what they would have before 2011, when Neighboring Arab states descended into political turbulence and bloodshed.
+These drug consumers today spend between double to triple what they would have before 2011, when neighbouring Arab states descended into political turbulence and bloodshed.

 Briefing an Israeli parliamentary committee last week, police said the drug "dry-spell" caused by the fence on the Egyptian border might not last, with the eastern Jordanian frontier possibly turning into an alternative drug route.